 The generic PrEP is available in many European countries.
 It is possible to purchase medicine also from EU countries if you have a prescription written by a Finnish physician.
 In Sweden PrEP generic is available in pharmacys for example Apotek pharmacies (no shipping).
 Generic PrEP costs 20 – 50 e/30 pills in Sweden.
 One option is to order PrEP from Germany based internet pharmacy.
 One of these pharmacys is: eurapon.de.
 Info for order: eurapon.de/service/international-customers.
 Before ordering generic PrEP from Germany you must contact the pharmacy via email and the prescription should be sent to the pharmacy by post.
 In Germany 30 pills of PrEP cost 50-70 Euros and PrEP for 3 months use will cost under 200 Euros (shipping and handling not included).
 As PrEP treatment requires HIV and some other lab tests every 3 month it’s possible to import only 3 months supply of medicines.

 Always when getting on PrEP it’s important to see a physician that has enough knowledge about PrEP.
 Before starting the medication some laboratory tests are also required.
 It’s very important to be sure that a person going on PrEP does not have HIV and also regular (every 3 months) HIV and other STI testing is essential when a person is on PrEP.
 PrEP should be used always under medical supervision.

 Here is a link for WHO’s quidelines for clinics/doctors (in finnish) – basics of PrEP.
 Note!
 This is not official quideline for Finland.
 It’s translation from WHO’s guidelines.

 Blog about PrEP: Hey, Should we talk about PrEP?

-More info about PrEP and how to get it to UK: iwantprepnow
+More info about PrEP in english: iwantprepnow